-The course is assessed by a take home exam.
+The course is assessed by a two hour inperson examination in week 0 of Trinity Term, and one quantitative assignment for submission in week 9 of Trinity Term.
 The candidates will analyse data using some of the methods covered and write a short report on their analyses.
-The exam will be made available at noon Monday 1st week of Trinity Term and the deadline for submission will be noon Monday 2nd week of Trinity Term.
+The assignment will be made available at 9am Monday of week 9 of Hilary Term and the deadline for submission will be noon Friday of Week 9 of Trinity Term.